 Public Service Broadcasting’s Live at Brixton is a superb double-album, encapsulating the band’s exhilarating, sample-laden alt-rock soundscapes, complete with three-piece choir, string quintet and expanded brass section.

-One standout track is a sublime rendition of Lit Up from their Inform-Educate-Entertain LP.
+One standout is a sublime rendition of Lit Up, a track from their Inform-Educate-Entertain LP.
 Like all the pieces, the more expansive live setting enhances the music, with J Willgoose Esq, Wrigglesworth and their cohorts benefitting from the natural adrenaline of performing before an audience, especially as the track races towards its rousing finale.

 There is a fascinating back-story to Lit Up.
 The sample forming its backdrop is a renowned live 1937 BBC radio commentary of a Royal Navy event.
 The commentator is Thomas Woodrooffe, a retired Lieutenant Commander.